michaelkrasa/alpha-ess-charging-optimizer/README.md

 # Alpha-ESS charging optimizer 🔋

-This project aims to optimize charging and discharging times for your Alpha ESS based on day-ahead prices on the Czech energy market, in order to minimize the cost of charging and to utilize the battery's potential without human intervention.
+This project aims to maximize the cost saving potential of your Alpha ESS by optimizing times for night charging and discharging during the morning peak hours.
+The calculation is based on the [day-ahead prices](ttps://www.ote-cr.cz/en/short-term-markets/electricity/day-ahead-market) of the Czech energy market.

-Our battery takes around 3 hours to charge from 10% to full, therefore a 3h slot between 00:00 and 06:00 with the lowest price is found.
-Discharging slot is also is set to begin between 00:00 and 12:00, since we want to make sure all the stored power is used during the day.
+Best charging slot, of configutable length, is found between 00:00 and 07:00 while the discharging slot is found between 00:00 and 12:00 to make sure all the stored power is used throughout the day.

-To access Alpha ESS API, you need to provide a username and password in `config.json`.
+To begin using this, clone the repository, fill out required fields in `config.yaml` and run the program to find and set prices for the following day.
 Happy charging! ☀️

-### Automation
+## Automation
-To automate this, you ought to create a cron job to run `ESS.py` every evening to compute and set the charge and discharge times for the following day.
+To fully automate this, you ought to create a cron job to run `ESS.py` every day after spot prices on the next day are published.
-I setup my crontab as follows:
+My crontab setup running on a RaspberryPi:
 ```
 00 18 * * * /usr/bin/python3 /home/pi/AlphaESS/ESS.py
 ```
-Bear in mind that setting up a cron job also means that the log file will be created in your home directory.